Experience in a Book:

 Having owned several unusual automobiles, it occurred to me that one of the biggest problems of having an uncommon car is learning all the little nuances and quirks unique to that model.
 The local gas station mechanic is not likely to be much help, and mechanics knowledgeable on unusual makes are likely to be expensive and far away.
 Such mechanics also have the ulterior motive of making a profit, and therefore are disinclined to tell you about money-saving alternatives.
 And finding someone who will actually take the time to tell you everything you might need to know is almost impossible.

-There is a listing of the revisions incorporated into this document from January 1, 2000 through May 19, 2006.
+There is a listing of the revisions incorporated into this document beginning in February of 2009.
+There is also a listing of the revisions from January 1, 2000 through May 19, 2006.
 There is also a text file listing the revisions incorporated in the 1900's.

 Since the jag-lovers www site provides me plenty of hard drive space, I've established a collection of pictures that illustrate some of the parts and modifications mentioned in the book.
-These photos are not included in the book itself; the book contains illustrations and diagrams but no photographs.
-Eventually these pictures will also be incorporated into Experience In A Web Page.
+These photos are not included in the book itself; the book contains illustrations and diagrams but no photographs because they use too much ink to print.

 Sean Straw has set up a site with some sounds that Jaguars make .
 This isn't just to sound pretty; these are sounds the engines make when there's something wrong.
 Very useful for diagnosis.